flyteorg/flyte/rsts/howto/authentication/migration.rst

 .. _howto_authentication_migrate:

 ######################################################
-How to migrate your authentication config (pre 0.13.0)
+How to Migrate Your Authentication Config (pre 0.13.0)
 ######################################################

-Using Okta as an example, previously, you would've had something like the following.
+Using Okta as an example, you would have previously seen something like the following:

-On the Okta side, you'd have:
+On the Okta side:

 * An Application (OpenID Connect Web) for Flyte Admin itself (e.g. **0oal5rch46pVhCGF45d6**).
-* An Application (OpenID Native app) for flyte-cli/flytectl (e.g. **0oal62nxuD6OSFSRq5d6**).
+* An Application (OpenID Native app) for Flyte-cli/flytectl (e.g. **0oal62nxuD6OSFSRq5d6**).
 * These two applications would be assigned to the relevant users.
 * An Application (Web) for Flyte Propeller (e.g. **0abc5rch46pVhCGF9876**).
-* These applications would either use the default Authorization server, or you'd create a new one.
+* These applications would either use the default Authorization server, or you would create a new one.

-On the Admin side, you'd have the following configuration
+On the Admin side, you would have had the following configuration:

 .. code-block:: yaml